ViktYusk/BitcoinBruteForcer/README.md

 `Key::operator-=` | 17 ns | 0.5002 | 9 ns | 0 %
 `Point::add` | 1200 ns | 0.0002 | 0 ns | 0 %

 For now, it is about 3 μs needed to check 1 private key using 1 thread.
-Therefore, the total speed is more than 1.2M keys/second (on Raspberry Pi 3B+ with a 64-bit operating system).
+Therefore, the total speed is more than 1.2M keys/second.

 ### main